Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

 outgoing API calls.
 Any call that a monitored node makes is sent to the configured Orchestrator's endpoint for [In-process forwarding](../agent-source-code#in-process-forwarding) for further processing.
-Unknown API calls will be logged (both by Orchestrator as well as by this plugin) and known API calls will be converted into Service/check pairs and sent to the Metrist backend as regular monitoring metrics.
+Unknown API calls will be logged (both by Orchestrator as well as by this plugin) and known API calls will be converted into Service/check pairs and sent to the Metrist back-end as regular monitoring metrics.

 ## Mechanism